TreuW1/Video-Trimmer/README.md

 ## [Download latest release](../../releases/latest)

 ## About
-VideoTrimmer is a desktop video trimming and compression application built with Tauri, Svelte and Node.js, designed for short form clips.
+VideoTrimmer is a local desktop video trimming and compression application built with Tauri, Svelte and Node.js, designed for short form clips.
 See [INSTALL.md](INSTALL.md) for development and build setup.

 Please open up Issues if you have any suggestions as to what should be changed or added as a new feature.